splresearch/pocdart_documentation/scrum/policies.md

 1. Identifiable and accessible business owner
 2. Commitment from business owner
-3. Strength of reqs on first contact / before the work is released
+3. Strength of requirements on first contact / before the work is released
 4. Value to department (political/infrastructure) vs. amount of development + maintenance + implementation work required

 #### Card Templates